EddieBrew/MyPayrollActivity/README.md

 Initial Committ

-The MyPayrollActivity app is an app that keeps tracks of a Stanford SEP workers shift hours by storing the information on an AWS Parse Server and a local SQLite database on the mobile device.
-All data retrieved for query operations are retrieved from the local SQLite database, to limit request from AWS, thus mimizing the cost for the AWS services.
+The MyPayrollActivity is an app that keeps tracks of a Stanford SEP workers shift hours by storing the information on an AWS Parse Server and a local SQLite database.
+All data retrieved for query operations are retrieved from the local SQLite database, to limit request calls from AWS, thus mimizing the cost for the AWS services.
 A hidden function is available, which allows the uses to download the parse server data to update the local database.

 1) Login Activity--Sign on page to access the AWS database using Parse Server.
 The user will be able to query the local the SQLitedatabase, while offline
 2) MainActivity---Activity interface where the user's experience interface with 4 tabs using a tabLayout. of several Fragments.
-The user also have the option os saving his log on information to prevent entring every time at app startup
+The user also have the option os saving his log on information to prevent entering the info every time at app startup
       A) Tab 1: DataEntry - Allows the user to input his daily employment info DataEntryFragment Fragment:  User provided inputs containing the SEP workers shift information.
 A pop-up dialog